 Field Trips

-Marin Audubon Society is providing a full schedule of free field trips for the 2024 season.
+Marin Audubon Society provides a full schedule of field trips to our members and the public.

 Advance registration is required for most of our trips, nearly all which have size limits to prevent overcrowding.
 Registration on the MAS website’s Field Trips page will open ten days before the trip date.